 21,22...
 There's supposed to be a CRUK cheer point here, but I can't see them.
 And then I see Fetchpoint - a cheering point manned by other members of the running website fetcheveryone.
 They supply me with face wipes, snacks, hugs and encouragement to keep going.
 It takes a special sort of person to hug a sweaty incoherent runner!!
 Just a little further on I pass 40K, and there's David again at a CRUK point which has been abandoned by everyone else, and he says "See you at the finish!"

+The shouts from the crowd have mostly been supportive and encouraging, but every so often there is some smart Alec (who has probably never run a mile in his life) saying something "witty".
+Most of the way round I just ignored them, but as I get more tired, that gets harder.
+A few people cross the road without much consideration for those of us who have run a very long way!!!
+23, 24 along the embankment.
 Most of the people around me are walking now, most of the time - and whenever I break into a run there is an extra cheer from the crowd.
 I'm not sure whether they think I have done it in response to their shouts, when in fact I have done it because my Garmin beeped.
 25 miles, and I know I'm going to finish and I get a bit emotional and sob a couple of times, but then I keep going.
 And Big Ben comes into view and it's a bit further away than I'd like, but then it isn't and as I turn into Parliament Square I turn off my run/walk timer and I'm just doing this now.

 Into Birdcage Walk and I've thought about running all the rest of the way but that seems too hard but I am running more of the time now.
 There's a sign that says 600m to go...
 400m to go.... and I think I will run the last 200m but I turn the corner and it says 385 yards to go, and I think that's a bit much to run.
 So I take one last walk break and then start running just before I reach the monument in front of Buckingham Palace and someone shouts my name, and it's Sandra from Thinking Slimmer, and I wave and turn into the Mall and a marshall says "You've done it" and there's the finish, and I'm almost there and I'm there and I press my Garmin and I've run the London Marathon!!!!